praeclararara/POWERBI_REPORTS/README.md

 -travelers from other EU/EEA countries had permission to enter Sweden upon presenting a negative Covid-19 test thru June but the recommendation to get tested again upon arrival and self-isolate from seven days was relaxed from June 1.
 -On 5 May 2021, the Stockholm region began its phase 4, opening up vaccination slots to people aged 55 to 59.
 On 14 June 2021, over half of Swedish adults had received at least one vaccine dose, with 27% fully vaccinated (source Wikipedia: https://en.wikipedia.org/wiki/COVID-19_vaccination_in_Sweden )

-## PROJECT: May the force be with you
+## PROJECT: May the force be with you - STAR WARS species' BMI
 ### Overview
 Power Bi really got the force of data cleaning and automation.
 The report uses a web service, [SWAPI](https://swapi.dev/) – The Star Wars API to import all the characters from Star Wars, it then appends multiple JSON pages (thru query functions), calculates their BMI, and builds relationship between characters and species to get further insights by species.